 Successor employer.
-If you received all or most of the property used in the trade or business of another employer, or a unit of that employer's trade or business, you may include the wages that the other employer paid to your acquired employees before the transfer of property when you figure the annual wage base limit for social security.
+If you received all or most of the property used in the trade or business of another employer, or a unit of that employer's trade or business, you may include the wages the other employer paid to your acquired employees before the transfer of property when you figure the annual wage base limit for social security.
 You should determine whether or not you should file Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations, by reviewing the Instructions for Schedule D (Form 941).
 See Regulations section 31.3121(a)(1)-1(b) for more information.
 Also see Revenue Procedure 2004-53, 2004-34 I.R.B.
-320, available at www.irs.gov/irb/2004-34_IRB/ar13.html
+320, available at

 Example.
-Early in 2009, you bought all of the assets of a plumbing business from Mr. Martin.
+Early in 2010, you bought all of the assets of a plumbing business from Mr. Martin.
 Mr. Brown, who had been employed by Mr. Martin and received \$2,000 in wages before the date of purchase, continued to work for you.
-The wages that you paid to Mr. Brown are subject to social security taxes on the first \$104,800 (\$106,800 minus \$2,000).
-Medicare tax is due on all of the wages that you pay him during the calendar year.
+The wages you paid to Mr. Brown are subject to social security taxes on the first \$104,800 (\$106,800 minus \$2,000).
+Medicare tax is due on all of the wages you pay him during the calendar year.